jsnyders/ClimbingComp/README.md

 > exit
 ```

-You will need to know the username and password of a database user than has the permission to create new databases.
+You will need to know the username and password of a database user than has the permission to create new databases and users.

 ### Install Node.js
 Download and install node.js from [http://nodejs.org/download/](http://nodejs.org/download/)